ionic-team/ionic-framework/.github/CONTRIBUTING.md

 #### Preview Changes

-1. Run `npm run start` from `angular/test/test-app`.
+1. Run `npm run start` inside of the `angular/test/test-app` directory.
 This will sync your previously built changes into a test Ionic app.
 2. In a browser, navigate to the page you wish to test.
 3. Alternatively, create a new page if you need to test something that is not already there.